 Meeting with local skaters, government, community and select peer group representatives can help determine the design parameters for the skatepark.
 Everyone can have their say at the meeting, or online, and the comments can be collated to form a design brief.

-The next step is to prepare a concept design and present it back to the groups for further comment and refinement.
+The next step is to prepare a concept design and present it back to the group for further comment and refinement.

 Determining the type of skatepark you want is an important step in the process – plaza, street course, bowl, etc.